md678685/UnofficialRyverDocs/docs/chat/postmessage.md

 ```

 **Note:** The `extras.from` properties are optional.
 If not specified,
-the message will appear to have been sent by the
+the message will appear to have been sent by the user authenticated.